 Overview.

 Enjoy the best of 10 days Uganda Gorilla Safari where you will encounter the diverse wildlife and culture.
-You will visit places such as Lake Mburo National Park, Bwindi Impenetrable National Park, Queen Elizabeth National Park and Kibale National Park; other attractive sites like Lake Bunyonyi, Isunga community at the edge of Kibale National Park and Batwa community both for cultural tours.
+Visit places such as Lake Mburo National Park, Bwindi Impenetrable National Park, Queen Elizabeth National Park and Kibale National Park.
+Go to Lake Bunyonyi, Isunga community at the edge of Kibale National Park and Batwa community for cultural tours.

 Activities that will be conducted are gorilla trekking, chimpanzee tracking, game drives, boat cruises, nature walks and community walks.
 Animals that will be spotted are mountain gorillas, Chimpanzees, lions, elephants, buffalos, crocodiles, Uganda kobs, hippos and much more.
 The different landscapes such as the hilly areas and flat lands like in the savannahs won’t be missed.